RCGP Northern Ireland

 RCGPNI has a very active Fellowship programme with several distinguished General Practitioners receiving their Fellowship since the introduction of the new pathway in 2011.
 If you would like to nominate a colleague for this esteemed accolade please contact Laura Orr on email@example.com or on 020 3188 7727.

-So far in 2014 3 RCGPNI members have received their Fellowship with other members due to be elected.
+So far in 2014 3 RCGPNI members have received their Fellowship at the RCGP SGM, with a further 5 members due to be elected at the RCGP November AGM.
 They are:

 - Dr Niall McCallion, FRCGP